mahimahi42/govchat-dev/README.md

 import javafx.application.Platform;
 ```

-If you are usinging less than six classes from an imported package, import each class individually.
+If you are using less than six classes from an imported package, import each class individually.
 If you're using more than six, use the `*` wildcard:

 ```java
 import javafx.application.Application;